gavin-robey/CarRentalService/README.md

 ## System Testing Instructions

 Once the app is built, the system can be tested by visiting http://127.0.0.1:8000/ in a browser.
 Login to the web app using the following credentials.
 Username: SystemTest, Password: systest.
 This login will allow access to all actions as a customer, till employee, manager, and retrieval specialist in a test environment.
 This feature is not built yet, but once the project is implemented it will become available.

-## Other development notes, as needed

-Development notes will be added as development continues.